ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Endpoints {#endpointspec}

-The transport services API uses Endpoint objects to refer to local and remote endpoints.
+The transport services API uses the LocalEndpoint and RemoteEndpoint types to refer to the endpoints of a transport connection.
-Endpoint objects can be configured using various representations of endpoint identifiers, including IP addresses, hostnames, or interface names as well as port numbers and service names:
+Subtypes of these represent various different types of endpoint identifiers, such as IP addresses, DNS names, and interface names, as well as port numbers and service names.

 ~~~
-remoteSpecifier := NewEndpoint()
+remoteSpecifier := NewRemoteEndpoint()
 remoteSpecifier.withHostname("example.com")
 remoteSpecifier.withService("https")
 ~~~

 ~~~
-remoteSpecifier := NewEndpoint()
+remoteSpecifier := NewRemoteEndpoint()
 remoteSpecifier.withIPv6Address(2001:db8:4920:e29d:a420:7461:7073:0a)
 remoteSpecifier.withPort(443)
 ~~~

 ~~~
-remoteSpecifier := NewEndpoint()
+remoteSpecifier := NewRemoteEndpoint()
 remoteSpecifier.withIPv4Address(192.0.2.21)
 remoteSpecifier.withPort(443)
 ~~~

 ~~~
-localSpecifier := NewEndpoint()
+localSpecifier := NewLocalEndpoint()
 localSpecifier.withInterface("en0")
 localSpecifier.withPort(443)
 ~~~

-Implementations may also support additional endpoint representations and provide a single NewEndpoint() call that takes different endpoint representations.
+Implementations may also support additional endpoint representations.

 \[TASK: match with #initiate / #listen / #rendezvous and make sure the transport stack used is communicated ]